sequenceiq/docker-cloudbreak/README.md

 ./start_cli.sh
 ```

+### Using Cloudbreak UI

+TBD - Dusing Docker

-### Using Cloudbreak CLI
+### Using Cloudbreak UI - on the host

-If you'd like to use the Cloudbreak UI instead of the CLI, you'll need to start the UI application from your host machine (localhost).
+If you'd like to use the Cloudbreak UI instead of the CLI, you'll need to start the UI application on your host machine (localhost).
-Please note that the UI app can only be run from the (local)host machine!

-To run UI app from localhost:
+To run the UI app from localhost:

 * install nginx
 * clone the UI project (git clone git@github.com:sequenceiq/uluwatu.git) into the appropriate folder of the nginx (or configure the nginx to use the folder which you cloned the project into)
-* set the ip address of the backend to the *connection.properties*
+* set the ip address of the backend for the `connection.properties` property